winwiz1/crisp-react/README.md

     The solution allows to use each approach as a sole CSS handling technique or combine it with any or all of the remaining three approaches - with no configuration effort.
 More details are available under the [CSS Handling](#css-handling) heading.

 * API.
-The backend communicates with a cloud service on behalf of clients and makes data available via an API endpoint.
+In the full stack build the backend communicates with a cloud service on behalf of clients and makes data available via an API endpoint.
 It's consumed by the clients.
 The Name Lookup API is used as a sample:
     ![API Screenshot](docs/screenshots/api.png)

     The implementation provides reusable code, both client-side and backend, making it easier to switch to another API.
 In fact this approach has been taken by the sibling Crisp BigQuery repository created by cloning and renaming this solution - it uses Google BigQuery API instead.<br/>